ibm-cloud-docs/Backup/install-backup-client-linux.md

     {: pre}

 2. Run the following command and observe the output.
-    - For backup agent 9.21:
+    - For backup agent 9.21, use the following command.

     ```sh
     etc/rc.d/vvagent status
     ```
     {: pre}

-    - For previous versions:
+    - For previous versions, use the following command.

     ```sh
     service vvagent status